-SPORT, LIFESTYLE and RECREATION
+SPORT, LIF EST YLE a nd RE CR EATION J

-Board Endorsed Course × Category A × HSC V 1 Unit × Content Endorsed Course $\overline{\checkmark}$ Category B × ATAR × 2 Unit $\overline{\mathbf{A}}$
+Board Endorsed Course × Category A × HSC \checkmark 1 Unit ×

+Content Endorsed Course \checkmark Category B × ATAR × 2 Unit \checkmark

+Course contribu tion: r nil

+What is this course about?

-SLR is about the importance of a healthy and active lifestyle and developing the skills and knowledge to enjoy such a lifestyle.
-Students are encouraged to establish a lifelong commitment to being physically active and are provided with a range of opportunities to participate in a variety of sport and recreational pursuits.
+The importance of a healthy and active lifestyle, and developing skills and knowledge to enjoy such a lifestyle.
+Students are encouraged to establish a lifelong commitment to being physically active.